MicrosoftDocs/windows-dev-docs/hub/apps/design/app-settings/store-and-retrieve-app-data.md

 ---
-description: Learn how to store and retrieve local, roaming, and temporary app data.
+description: Learn how to store and retrieve local and temporary app data.
 title: Store and retrieve settings and other app data ms.assetid: 41676A02-325A-455E-8565-C9EC0BC3A8FE
 label: App settings and data